3 Reasons Why Tuna Is Good For Bodybuilding (Plus, 1 Con)

 Choose Low Sodium

-Nearly 50% of the US population has high blood pressure.
-One of the reasons for this increase is due to the sodium intake.
-When you eat more salt than your body needs, your body retains water in order to dilute the excess of salt.
+When you consume more salt than your body needs, your body retains water to dilute the excess salt.

 Natural vs. Canned Tuna